omidhsb/BlueStampEng-BSE_Portfolio1/index.md

 ## Summary

+In my first milestone, I assembled the basic design for the self-driving car.
+The car is powered by a single 9V battery, which is connected to the Arduino R3 board by a 9V battery cable.
+The R3 board provides 5V of power to the mini-breadboard through a red wire and ground is connected by a black wire to the same mini-breadboard.
+The two yellow TT motors are connected by two wires each to the L9110 module.
+The module acts as a bridge between the TT motors and the R3 board, communicating the board's commands to the motors effectively.
+On the other side of the L9110 module, there are six wires in groups of two that connect back to the aforementioned mini-breadboard.
+Those outgoing wires from the R3 board that I mentioned before (5V and GND) connect to these and complete the link.
+The orientation of the six wires on the mini-breadboard from the module dictate which way the car will go.
+To the left and right of the mini-breadboard, there are two IR (Infrared) Object Avoidance Sensors.
+These sensors use Infrared waves to help avoid objects and prevent crashes.
+Located on the mini-breadboard, across the center ravine from the previous wires, there is an ultrasonic sensor that can track distance and can help to prevent crashes.
+Directly below the mini-breadboard, there is a line-tracking module.
+This module helps to keep the car straight when following a line.
+That is the detailed breakdown of the basic design for my self-driving car after completing my first milestone.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.